PaddlePaddle/PGL/examples/kddcup2022/wpf_baseline/README.md

     python main.py  --conf config.yaml
 ```

-The trained model will be saved in path/to/working/dir/checkpoints directory.
+The trained model will be saved in `output_path` directory.